mdolata/worldcupboard/README.md

 6. I decided to use UUID as game ids because it's a standard.
 Simpler version could be a simple string concatenation of team's names.
 7. I intentionally don't put logs, as it's supposed to be a simple library
 8. Assumed that updating not existing match is an error.
 But it's easy to change to initialize match if needed.
+9. The scenario when client updating a game with wrong team name is not handled, to decide how to manage it